-- Parent Portal > Report Student Absence

-- BCE Connect App
+- Parent Portal > Report Student Absence - BCE Connect App

-- Contacting the Student Reception: 07 3323 4600

 If the College is not informed about a student's absence, parents/guardians will receive an SMS from the College advising that the College has recorded their student as absent, and a response is required.
 It is requested that all absences are explained.